HOW IVF WORKS: A STEP-BY-STEP GUIDE

 Step 7: Wait

 They don’t say that waiting is the hardest part for no reason.
 This is often where people struggle mentally the most.
 The 2-week clock starts at your retrieval, when your collected eggs and sperm begin incubation.
 You can get updates along the way about how many eggs have matured but honestly, I advise most people to wait until the two-week mark if at all possible.
-It can get really discouraging to see your numbers diminishing through the process and the number you get in the initial stages will almost always be higher than your ultimate outcome.
+It can get really discouraging to see your numbers diminishing through the process and the number you get in the initial stages will most certainly be higher than your ultimate outcome.
 When incubation is complete, you will get a call about how many embryos have fully and healthfully developed.
 This is the actual number you are working with.

 A note: Every body is different and every body responds differently to each round of IVF.
 I am not going to offer stats on how many eggs or embryos are likely at this phase of the process because it’s just not helpful.
 Your body is going to do the very best it can do.
 Most people are surprised one way or another and it’s healthier to try to focus on acknowledging your unique experience rather than comparing it to someone else’s or a generalized average.